IRON747/Blood-Bank-JAVAFX/Readme.md

  4. Now go to the netbeans File-> Open Project -> Select Project .

- 5. Now compile the project and run.
+ 5. Now compile the project & run.